-Email: asano@ed.kyushu-u.ac.jp

-Phone: +81 -92-802-3741
+Email: asano@ed.kyushu-u.ac.jp Phone: +81 -92-802-3741

-Taiichi Otsuji received the B.S. and M.S. degrees in electronic engineering from Kyushu Institute of Technology, Fukuoka, Japan, in 1982 and 1984, respectively, and the Dr. Eng. degree in electronic engineering from Tokyo Institute of Technology, Tokyo, Japan in Feb.
-1994.
+Taiichi Otsuji (M'91-SM'13-F'14) received the B.S. and M.S. degrees in electronic engineering from Kyushu Institute of Technology, Fukuoka, Japan, in 1982 and 1984, respectively, and the Dr. Eng. degree in electronic engineering from Tokyo Institute of Technology, Tokyo, Japan in 1994.
 From 1984 to 1999 he worked for NTT Laboratories, Kanagawa, Japan.
-In 1999 he joined Kyushu Institute of Technology as an associate professor, being a professor in 2002.
-Since 2005 he has been a professor at the Research Institute of Electrical Communication, Tohoku University, Sendai, Japan.
-His current research interests include terahertz electronic, photonic, and plasmonic materials/devices and their applications.
-He is authored and co-authored more than 250 peer-reviewed journals.
-He was awarded the Outstanding Paper Award of the 1997 IEEE GaAs IC Symposium in 1998, and has been served as an IEEE Electron Device Society Distinguished Lecturer since 2013.
-He is a Fellow of the IEEE, OSA, and JSAP, and a member of the MRS, SPIE, and IEICE.
+In 1999 he joined Kyushu Institute of Technology as an Associate Professor, being a Professor in 2002.
+Since 2005, he has been a Professor at the Research Institute of Electrical Communication (RIEC), Tohoku University, Sendai, Japan.
+His current research interests include terahertz electronic, photonic and plasmonic materials/devices and their applications.
+He has authored and co-authored 260 peerreviewed journal papers and more than 500 conference proceedings including 150 invited presentations, and holds 11 Japanese and 7 US patents.
+He was awarded the Outstanding Paper Award of the 1997 IEEE GaAs IC Symposium in 1998, and Prizes for Science and Technology (Research Category), the Commendation for Science and technology by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan, in 2019.
+He has served as an IEEE Electron Device Society Distinguished Lecturer since 2013.
+He is a Fellow of the IEEE (MTT-S, ED-S, Photonics-S, and Sensors Council), OSA (Optical Society of America), and JSAP (Japan Society of Applied Physics), a Senior Member of the IEICE, and a Member of the MRS and SPIE.